Tips & Strategies

 Rat Baits vs. Traps: What Works Best for You?

-Traps and baits can be used separately or together as part of a rodent control system to make sure all your bases are covered.
+Traps and baits can be used separately for rat removal or together as part of a rodent control system to make sure all your bases are covered.
 The method you choose to control your rat problem depends on your preferences.

 Baits.
-A bait station will kill rats, but not immediately because it uses their feeding habits against them.
+A bait station containing rodenticide will kill rats, but not immediately because it uses their feeding habits against them.
 Since rats are wary of new foods, they might nibble a teeny bit of something new, then wait to see if it harms them.
 If they determine the new food is safe, they'll gorge on it until they're full, and other rats will follow suit.
-This feeding behavior is why effective baits will often take a few days to work because if they killed immediately, most rats would avoid them.
+This behavior is why effective single-feed baits can often take a few days to work, because if they killed rats immediately, most would avoid them.

 Set out a supply of fresh bait for at least 10 days or until there are no more signs of rat activity.
 Even though bait is contained in a station, rats will not die there.
-When rodents eat the bait, typically consuming a lethal dose in one night, they will usually travel back to their nest to die 1-2 days later.
+When rodents eat the bait, typically consuming a lethal dose in one night, they will usually travel back to their nest to die 1–2 days later.
 Bait stations come in various levels of tamper resistance and in disposable and refillable options to use just about anywhere.
 Baits can kill multiple rodents at one time.
-One 4oz bait block can kill up to 10 rats!* Tomcat® Rat & Mouse Killer Kid & Dog Resistant, Disposable Bait Stations come preloaded, so you don't have to touch the bait.
+A 1oz bait block can kill up to 10 rats!* Tomcat® Rat & Mouse Killer Kid & Dog Resistant, Disposable Bait Stations are suitable for outdoor use (like the garage) and come preloaded, so you don't have to touch the bait.
 Place them where you see signs of rat activity.

 Traps.
 These are different from baits in that they physically hold rodents in place.
-This is ideal if you want proof the rat was caught.
-In addition to classic wooden traps, there are modern mechanical traps that make setting and disposal very simple.
-For hard to reach areas such as under stoves and refrigerators, glue traps are a great option to immobilize rats.
+This is ideal if you want proof the rat was caught, or if the problem is in your attic where it’s harder to locate dead rats once they’ve eaten poisonous bait.
+In addition to classic wooden traps, there are modern mechanical traps that make setting and rat removal very simple.
+For hard-to-reach areas such as under stoves and refrigerators, glue traps are a great option to immobilize rats.
 Glue traps are non-lethal, so once the rat is stuck, you’ll need to dispose of it in your outdoor trash.

 Maintaining a Rat-Free Home